Which place is cheaper, Cincinnati or Durham?

 Both Cincinnati and Durham during the spring are popular places to visit.

 In April, Durham is generally a little warmer than Cincinnati.
-Temperatures in Durham average around 60°F (16°C), and Cincinnati stays around 56°F (14°C).
+Daily temperatures in Durham average around 60°F (16°C), and Cincinnati fluctuates around 56°F (14°C).

 In Cincinnati, it's very sunny this time of the year.
 It's quite sunny in Durham.
 In the spring, Durham often gets more sunshine than Cincinnati.
 Durham gets 251 hours of sunny skies this time of year, while Cincinnati receives 215 hours of full sun.